About the Pilot

 - personalized encouragement after submitting a Canvas assignment

 - upcoming calendar events

-Boost also enables students to add their own due date reminders using the Boost Planner.
-Boost’s ability to provide notifications via mobile devices may be a useful tool in helping students stay engaged in their coursework through constructive messaging and support.
+Boost also enabled students to add their own due date reminders using the Boost Planner.
+Boost’s ability to provide notifications via mobile devices was a useful tool in helping students stay engaged in their coursework through constructive messaging and support.